 - Key Resources (references) used for understanding the complexity of the problem

-I do have the two examples in my office and am happy to loan them out if you’d like to show your students.
+I do have multiple examples (good and bad) in my office and am happy to loan them out if you’d like to show your students.

 As always, let me know if you have any questions.